 Korean American officer Dominic Choi made history as the first Asian American assistant chief of the Los Angeles Police Department (LAPD).

-The promotion: Choi’s promotion to assistant chief now gives him the second-highest ranking in the department.
+Choi’s promotion to assistant chief now gives him the second-highest ranking in the department.
 He is one of three assistant chiefs, according to CBS Los Angeles.